cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 translated and localized are the GUI (menus, dialogs, etc.) of the programs CrypTool, AES-Tool and Number Shark.

-Here is a list of the remaining components of the CrypTool package, which could not be localized for all language versions:
+Here is a list of the remaining components of the CrypTool-1 package, which could not be localized yet for all language versions:
-                        DE     EN    ES     PL    RS
-Online help (html)      yes    yes   no     no    no Readme file (txt)       yes    yes   no     no    no CT script (pdf)         yes    yes   no     no    no CT presentation (pdf)   yes    yes   yes    no    no Elsner stories (pdf)    yes    yes   no     no    no
+                        DE     EN    ES     PL    RS Online help (html)      yes    yes   no     no    no Readme file (txt)       yes    yes   no     no    no CT script (pdf)         yes    yes   no     no    no CT presentation (pdf)   yes    yes   yes    no    no Elsner stories (pdf)    yes    yes   no     no    no

-In English and German the CrypTool package is completely localized.
+In English and German the CrypTool-1 package is completely localized.
 If a component isn't available for a special language version, then the according English component is attached.

-Further language versions (Russian, Ukrainian, ...) are under progress.
+Further language versions (Greek, Russian, Ukrainian, French, ...) are under development.

-It is required that the user is able to use typical applications under Windows.

 The current release version of CrypTool and the source code are available at the following internet addresses (without registration):